joshedney/reddit-upvote-exporter/README.md

 # reddit-updoot-exporter
-Export your reddit upvotes into HTML file.
+Export your reddit upvotes into HTML file to then import into your bookmarks.